Skip to content

 Loyalty Points API Example

-All three endpoints authenticate with a partner API key (X-Api-Key).
+All endpoints authenticate with a partner API key (X-Api-Key).
 The proxy resolves the tenant from your subdomain and forwards the call to the loyalty backend.

 Setup